RJMurg/FriendConstellation/README.md

 4. Migrate the database with `npm run db:migrate`
 5. Build the app with `npm run build`
-6. Start the server with `node build/`
+6. Start the server with `node build`

+## License
+FriendConstellation is licensed under the GNU General Public License v3.0